-However, if you slice the traffic numbers by the source, you can determine which of your assets are better at getting you traffic — PPC, social media posts, or social ads, for example.
+However, if you slice the traffic numbers from the source, you can determine which of your assets are better at getting you to traffic — PPC, social media posts, or social ads, for example.
 Now that’s a piece of information you could use when making a decision.

 Conversion rates are a big deal.
 Pretty much the whole point of marketing is to convert something into something else — a visitor into a customer, a customer into a fan, a fan into a brand ambassador.
 Of course, you don’t have to follow that model (feel free to do it, though).
 But you should have a clear picture of what is it that your marketing dollars are trying to do.

 Conversion rates are straightforward metrics.
 They tell you how many of the people who visited your website actually did what your website was designed to get them to do.
 As such, conversion rates tell you plenty about the quality of the website, but also the quality of your traffic.

 You will rarely if ever, have to follow a metric without a host of related metrics you need to measure as well.
 For conversion rates, those metrics include bounce rates, page views per visit, time spent on site, to name a few.
 And you shouldn’t forget to track the people you already converted once, because there are all sorts of benefits to building loyalty in customers.

 If there was one metric any business should follow, it would be revenue.
 Some would say there are no other metrics of success.
 Others would disagree.
 But those who believe that revenue is not an important metric shouldn’t be in the business of doing business because revenue is what it comes down to.

 ROI is the metric, or better yet a set of metrics, that will determine the effectiveness of each channel you use in your campaign.
 It sounds simple because all you need to do is figure out how much money went into a channel (PPC for example) and then determine how much money the business earned from the people who found the business by clicking on ads.